bmpickford/codetest/site/README.md

 ## Using docker to run

 Running `./build` followed by `./run` should be sufficient to setup and run the site using docker.
-I am however not overly experienced with docker so I may have done something incorrectly
+I am however not overly experienced with docker so I may have done something incorrectly.
+If this is the case, both node and npm will be required, then to run simple use `node app.js` after navigating to the site folder

 ## Dependencies